List of former territorial authorities in New Zealand: Post-provincial era (1876–1989)

 After New Zealand abolished its provinces in 1876, a system of counties similar to other countries' systems was instituted, lasting with little change (except mergers and other localised boundary adjustments) until 1989 when they were reorganised into district councils within a system of larger regions.

 The Local Government Act 1974 began the process of bringing urban, mixed, and rural councils into the same legislative framework.
 Substantial reorganisations under that Act resulted in a shake-up in 1989, which abolished all the counties except for the Chatham Islands County, which survived under that name for a further 6 years but then became a "Territory" under the "Chatham Islands Council".

 Borough councils

 New Zealand formerly used the term borough to designate self-governing towns of more than 1,000 people, although 19th century census records show many boroughs with populations as low as 200.
+Note: most of the links go to the area, rather than information about the body referenced.

 Cities

 Prior to 1989, any borough with a population exceeding 20,000 could proclaim itself a city.
 As part of the restructuring, many provincial cities were combined with surrounding rural counties to form districts.
 For example, Hastings became a district, although its population is greater than nearby city Napier, which did not acquire any rural areas.
 The term city is still used informally for all large towns.
 Rotorua was a city from 1962 until 1979, when it amalgamated with Rotorua County to become Rotorua District.
 New Zealand's first city was Christchurch, proclaimed by royal charter in 1856.
+Cities continued to exist in the Auckland Region until 2010, when Auckland City, North Shore City, Waitakere City, Manukau City were merged with the surrounding districts into a single unitary authority.